 Let us now define a weaker notion of noise sensitivity, related to entropy.
-Recall that the Shannon entropy of a random variable $X$ of law $\xi$ on a countable set $E$ is
+Recall that the Shannon entropy of a random variable $X$ of law $\xi$ taking values in a countable set $E$ is

 where $I_\xi(x)=-\log(\xi(x))$ is the information function.
 Informally, the entropy of $X$ is the average number of digits needed to describe the value of $X$.
-Moreover the conditionnal entropy of another random variable $Y$ with respect to $X$ is
+Moreover the conditional entropy of another random variable $Y$ with respect to $X$ is

-i.e. the expectation with respect to $X$ of the entropy of the law of $Y$ conditionned by the issue of $X$.
+i.e. the expectation with respect to $X$ of the entropy of the law of $Y$ conditioned by the value of $X$.
 Informally this is the average amount of information needed to describe $Y$ when we already know~$X$.

 \begin{definition}{\bf Entropy noise sensitivity.} The random walk $(G,\mu)$ is \emph{entropy noise sensitive}~if

 The random walk is \emph{partially entropy noise sensitive} if

 \end{definition}